-This amendment added Part XI in the Constitution to deal with the Panchayati Raj System in India.
+This amendment added Part XI to the Constitution to deal with the Panchayati Raj System in India.
 For more: 73rd Indian Constitutional Amendment Act of 1992 Explained

 74th Constitutional Amendment Act, 1992

-This amendment added Part IXA in the Constitution for municipalities.
+This amendment added Part IXA to the Constitution for municipalities.

 77th Constitutional Amendment Act, 1995